oceanprotocol-archive/dev-ocean/doc/sla.md

 ![Event Driven architecture pattern](img/SLA_Trigger-Event-Action.png)

 The flow here relys on the actors actions.
-For instance, An actor trigger transaction invocation on-chain, which in turn emits an event.
+For instance, An actor triggers a transaction invocation on-chain, which in turn emits an event.
 In the meanwhile, another actor is subscribing to this event, once he/she catches this event he will take the associated action.